Martin Kok: Gangland figure jailed for murder of Dutch writer

 During the trial it emerged Hughes met him at an Amsterdam hotel, then the Boccaccio sex club and alerted others to where he was.

-As the pair later left, Hughes paused to stroke a cat outside while leaving the building, before Kok was gunned down as a "favour" for seemingly angering Moroccan gangsters.
+As the pair later left, Hughes paused to stroke a cat while leaving the building, before Kok was gunned down as a "favour" for seemingly angering Moroccan gangsters.

 Hughes was quizzed by Dutch police the next day before being allowed to leave.